se4ai/se4ai.github.io/docs/define.md

 - SE is not about  users (Dijkstra, 79)[^3]
 - SE is not about testing (Mills, 1985)[^4]
 - SE is not about requirements (Paulk, 1993)[^5]
-    - “Analysis and allocation of the system requirements is NOT the responsibility of the SE group but is a prerequisite for their work”
 - SE is not about deployment (before the advent of continuous integration)
 - SE is not about AI... yet